PeeK1e/PeeK1e/README.md

 ### Hi there 👋

-I'm a Student at H_DA and working for Cloudical Deutschland GmBH and trying to become an Cloud Engineer
+I'm a Student at H_DA and working for Cloudical Deutschland GmBH, trying to become an Cloud Engineer.

 Most of my Projects are now on my [GitLab](https://gitlab.com/PeeK1e).